 The application period for the 4th annual Harvey L. Golubock Business Competition is now closed.
 Please join us on October 19th 2023 at 6:00 pm at the Bromeley Family Theater to see who will walk away with the $20,000 grand prize!

-Funding for new startups and new business ventures of existing businesses in the Bradford area
+Funding for new startups and new business ventures of existing businesses in the Bradford, PA (McKean) community

-The competition is open to anyone who would like to open a new business in the Bradford area.
-The competition is also open to any existing business that is interested in expanding into a new venture.
+The competition is open to anyone who would like to open a new business in the Bradford, PA area!
+The competition is also open to any existing, local business that is interested in expanding into a new venture.

 Big Picture Stuff

 Economic gardening is an economic development model that embraces the fundamental idea that entrepreneurs drive economies.
 This is a specific entrepreneurial approach to economic development that seeks to grow the local economy from within.
-We are embracing this concept for our community and want to support aspiring or budding entrepreneurs to move from idea-to-vision-to-market.
+We are embracing this concept for our community and want to support aspiring and established entrepreneurs.

 Mission Statement: To seed and support the formation of new business and/or new business opportunities of existing business.

-The competition is part of a larger effort in re-invigorating Bradford’s rich history of entrepreneurial spirit.
+The competition is part of a larger effort in re-invigorating the area's rich history of entrepreneurial spirit.
 That spirit is an outcome of our heritage as the birthplace of the U.S. domestic oil industry.
-Given that long-standing history and the profound impact of our current energy sector, the tag line for the competition is “The Spark to Fuel Your Business”.
-However, we are inviting all those in our community who have a new idea – no matter if it is in energy, manufacturing, retail, tourism, seasonal, etc. - to come forward.
+Given that long-standing history and the profound impact of our current energy sector, the tag line for the competition is “The Spark to Fuel Your Business” and the business competition has been named in honor of Harvey L. Golubock.

 Prizes - What Will You Win?

-All applicants will gain valuable entrepreneurial skills, networking opportunity, visibility, and free services for the development of your business plan.
+All applicants will gain valuable entrepreneurial skills, networking opportunities, visibility, and free services for the development of your business plan.